jwilson529/SummarAIze/README.md

 ### Can I customize the display of the key points?

 Yes!
 SummarAIze offers several customization options.
 You can choose to display key points above or below your content, switch between dark and light modes, and even use a popup version with customizable buttons.
-Additionally, you can override the main settings per post or page by using the provided shortcode.
+Additionally, you can override the main settings per post or page by using the provided options.

 ### What happens if I don’t provide an API key?